How Lockdowns Have Impacted School Bullying I Oxford Open Learning

 Across England, the national figure decreased by 31% from 3,540 to 2,456.

-If your child is experiencing bullying at school, home schooling may be an option for you.
+If your child is experiencing bullying at school, home schooling may be an option for them.

 Find out more information, as well as advice on how to help your child if they’re being bullied, visit: https://www.oxfordhomeschooling.co.uk/general/bullying-advice/